 Writer.
 Director.
 Author.
 Producer.
 Mental Health Advocate.

-In 2017, she founded her production company, Extraordinary Pictures, focusing on both films, television, digital series, and social issue projects.
-The company has a list of projects in its roaster, including development on a TV sitcom, "The D," which placed in top-ten for best comedy screenplays at Stage 32.
-At the moment, Natalie's second directorial feature film, Howard Original, is in post-production and set for an August 2020 release date on YouTube Premium.
-The film is based on the award-winning short film about a washed-up screenwriter named Howard, who encounters more than just selling a story, a studio rejection, and writer's block when his pet cat comes to life.
+In 2017, she founded Extraordinary Pictures, a production company focusing on films, television, digital series, and social issue projects.
+The company has produced multiple projects, including development on a TV sitcom, "The D," which placed in the top-ten for best comedy screenplays at Stage 32.
+Natalie's second directorial feature film, "Howard Original," is now streaming on Amazon Prime, Tubi, Google Play, YouTube Movies, and other platforms.
+The film is based on an award-winning short film about a washed-up screenwriter named Howard, whose life is turned upside down when his pet cat comes to life.
 The feature film version also co-stars, Iliyana Apostolova, who has more than three million Tik Tok followers.

-Her other screenplays and films have also been featured and placed in the final rounds at HollyShorts Film Festival, NALIP: Latino Lens Film Festival, ShortsTV, Stage 32: Comedy Screenplay, Beverly Hills Film Festival, Culver City Film Festival, Indie Night Film Festival, Hollywood Screenplay Contest, Table Read My Screenplay - Austin Film Festival, and others.
+Natalie's other screenplays and films have also been featured and placed in the final rounds at HollyShorts Film Festival, NALIP: Latino Lens Film Festival, ShortsTV, Stage 32: Comedy Screenplay, Beverly Hills Film Festival, Culver City Film Festival, Indie Night Film Festival, Hollywood Screenplay Contest, Table Read My Screenplay - Austin Film Festival, and others.